NvChad/nvchad.github.io/docs/config/Walkthrough.md

+- (NOTE : Make sure you know basic lua , if not then [check](https://nvchad.github.io/getting-started/learn-lua) ).

 ## Structure

 NvChad comes with the following file / folder structure.
 [An up-to-date & full tree can be viewed in the repo](https://github.com/NvChad/NvChad/)